 Homeowners should make a habit of wiping switches weekly along with doorknobs using effective disinfecting wipes.
 In public settings, provide sanitizing supplies and post signage near switches prompting proper usage environmental cleaning, and hand hygiene.

-#3: Mobile Phones
+#3: Mobile Phones and Remote Controls

 #4: Bathroom Surfaces